NICTA/nicta-ner/README.md

 NICTA t3as Named-Entity Recognition is a rule based Named-Entity Recognition library which extracts named entities from text, such as Organisation, Location and Person names.
 It is written in Java.

-This is currently a work-in-progress - so far it has mostly just been cleaned up and a simple web service and client have been added.
-Some of the things that still need to be completed:

-* update all the word lists
-* new features, and lots of tweaking of the existing features.

 ## Contributed by: